Global Alternative Investments

 Justin Lenarcic, Global Alternative Investment Strategist

-- Hedge fund returns were positive in August, outperforming global equities and credit, but underperforming global fixed income.
+- Hedge fund returns were positive in September, and outperformed global equities, credit and fixed income.

 - Systematic Macro strategies struggled amid trend reversals in fixed income and commodity positions.